ideos/gloe/docs/source/getting-started/transformers.md

 We call this **serial connection**
 ```

 By doing this, the `pipeline` variable becomes a transformer that executes the processing of the composed transformers sequentially.
-Of course, we can call it as well:
+We can also call it as well:

 ```python
 pipeline([1, 2, 3, 4, 5, 6]) # returns [4, 16, 36]